Kansas : Safety by City

 - Visas - A tourist visa for the U.S. is going to cost $160 and put you through several steps of paperwork and interviews.
 Plan to start the process about four months ahead of time to account for delays or errors.
 Your visa will be needed at the airports, but not to get around Kansas, Coffeyville, or Oklahoma.

 - Currency - You can only use the U.S. Dollar here and don't carry around a lot of cash.
 If it's cold enough to wear a coat or jacket, put your wallet in an inside pocket.
-Carry a purse that is a crossbody, so it's not each to snatch, and bonus points if you put the purse over your body before you put on your coat.
+Carry a purse that is a crossbody, so it's not easy to snatch, and bonus points if you put the purse over your body before you put on your coat.

 - Weather - You'll get all four seasons here, but bringing several layers of clothing is always ideal.
 If there's one thing consistent about Midwestern weather, it's that it's inconsistent.
 You are more likely to get an ice storm than a snow storm in this part of the country, but both are possible, so bring full winter gear and snow boots with good grip.
 In summer you'll need bug spray and sunscreen.